 [Best: 10 Best Boots for Wide Feet]

-5. Give It a Break
+5. Give the Boot Break-In Process a Break

 [Learn more: 3 Reasons Your Boots Need Shoe Trees.]

-6. Work the Bend
+6. Work the Bend with Your Hands or Standing

-There are two main places where boots bend: at the ankle, and just below the toes, at the ball of the foot.
-Those are the places that the leather will flex as you take a step, and need some work during the initial break-in.
 When you’ve worn your new boots for a while, just after you take them off, hold the boot in your hands and work the leather, bending the sole back and forth at the crease and crushing the leather fibers around the heel and ankle.
-Don’t worry about being too gentle with them either.
-You’re not going to ruin your boots, you’re just speeding up the process that would naturally happen as you walk around in them.
+You’re just speeding up the process that would naturally happen as you walk around in them.
+“And don’t lace it up real tight,” Heath recommends.

 7. Scuff Up the Heels

-Heel slippage is a super common problem (especially with boots that have a smooth leather lining) and as we know, friction causes blisters.
-Over time, wearing the boots creates a “heel pocket” in the inner heel area, which is why boots don’t give you blisters forever.
 You can speed the development of the heel pocket by taking a piece of fine-grain sandpaper and lightly sanding the inside of the heel area.
-You might be cringing at the thought of damaging the leather, but you don’t need to go crazy with it – just scuff it a bit so that the boot can grip your sock a little better and reduce the friction.
+You might be cringing at the thought of damaging the leather, but you don’t need to go hard; just scuff it a bit so that the boot can grip your sock a little better and reduce the friction.

 8. Treat Your Leather